AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 }
 ```

 This reveals another bug.
 We kind of... never stopped moving the obstacles off the screen.
-Let's check that they're not false before updating.
+Let's check that they're active before updating.

 ```C
 // In updateObstacle()